Components

 Sets new node’s tensor or creates one with

-.When a tensor is set in the node, it means the node stores it, that is, the node has its own memory address for its tensor, rather than a reference to other node’s tensor.
+make_tensor()and sets it.
+Before setting it, it is cast to the correct type:torch.TensorforNodeandtorch.nn.ParameterforParamNode.When a tensor is set in the node, it means the node stores it, that is, the node has its own memory address for its tensor, rather than a reference to other node’s tensor.
 Because of this,

-cannot be applied for nodes that have a reference to other node’s tensor, since that tensor would be changed also in the referenced node.
-To overcome this issue, seereset_tensor_address()
+set_tensorcannot be applied for nodes that have a reference to other node’s tensor, since that tensor would be changed also in the referenced node.
+To overcome this issue, seereset_tensor_address().This can only be used for non

 resultant``nodes that store their own tensors.
-For ``resultant
+For ``resultantnodes, tensors are set automatically when computingOperations.Although this can also be used for

 tensor (torch.Tensor, optional) – Tensor to be set in the node.
 If

-is set as node’s tensor.init_method ({"zeros", "ones", "copy", "rand", "randn"}, optional) – Initialization method.
+None, andinit_methodis provided, the tensor is created withmake_tensor().
+Otherwise, aNoneis set as node’s tensor.init_method ({"zeros", "ones", "copy", "rand", "randn"}, optional) – Initialization method.

 device (torch.device, optional) – Device where to initialize the tensor.